 Fibreglass is one step up from wood in terms of a material for creating strong and flexible bows and limbs, however it is not the best material for manufacturing high end modern bows.
 Fibreglass bows are normally cheaper than other bows and are used for children’s toy bows or specialist bows.

 A composite bow is a bow made of the composition of several materials (fibreglass, wood etc), this composition gives better strength and flexibility than when using a single type of material.
-A compound bow normally refers to a traditional bow made from wood and sinew, modern composite bows are normally laminated.
+A compound bow normally refers to a traditional bow made from wood and sinew, modern composite bows like these are normally laminated.

 Some modern bows have solid glass or graphite limbs made using an extrusion process, these materials have differing strengths and properties to lamination giving a different feel and power to the bow, albeit at a higher price point normally.